 VANDENBERG SPACE FORCE BASE, Calif. --

 The Air Force’s first-ever Senior Enlisted Airman (SEA), Chief Master Sgt.
-Cherise Mosley, arrived Space Launch Delta 30 Aug.
+Cherise Mosley, arrived at Space Launch Delta 30 Aug.
 4. She is also the first SEA to join a Space Force Delta command team.

 “Chief Mosley has performed with distinction at every step of her career and I'm excited to serve alongside her, as we develop and empower Airmen and Guardians at all levels,” said Space Force Col. Rob Long, Space Launch Delta 30 commander.
 “It was through a great partnership with Air Force Materiel Command that we were able to pull her from the Command Chief Candidate’s list.”